dmoore1989/active_record_lite/README.md

 ## How to Use

-This project can be used by requiring 'sql_object.rb' in your project and having  Model classes that correspond to your database inherit SQLObject.
+IThis project can be used by requiring 'sql_object.rb' in your project and having Model classes that correspond to your database inherit SQLObject.
 Please see the example.rb and cats.sql included in this repository to see a sample of this functionality.

 ###Available Methods: